Sydney-Informatics-Hub/geopython/_episodes/02b-Clustering.md

 - "New ways to plot data"
 ---

-Here we want to explore a neat an efficient away of exploring a (seisimic tomography) dataset in Python.
+Here we want to explore a neat and efficient way of exploring a (seisimic tomography) dataset in Python.
 We will be using a Machine Learning algorithm known as [K-Means clustering](https://scikit-learn.org/stable/modules/clustering.html#k-means).

-Data is from: * Li, C., van der Hilst, R. D., Engdahl, E. R., and Burdick, S. (2008), A new global model for P wave speed variations in Earth's mantle, Geochem.
+Data is from: *Li, C., van der Hilst, R. D., Engdahl, E. R., and Burdick, S. (2008), A new global model for P wave speed variations in Earth's mantle, Geochem.
 Geophys.
-Geosyst., 9, Q05018, doi:10.1029/2007GC001806 *
+Geosyst., 9, Q05018, doi:10.1029/2007GC001806*

 ```python